-had been completed.
+The rust was first detected in bushland in late October 2010, 6 months after its first detection in Australia.
+By 7 December there were 127 infected premises, 1034 premises.
 In December the rust was found in Queensland.
-The emergency response was stood down on 22 December after technical advice that eradication was no longer feasible because the rust was spreading naturally in bushland.68
+The emergency response was stood down on 22 December after technical advice that eradication was no longer feasible because the rust was spreading naturally in bushland.18